niri-sky/occular_disease_recognition/README.md

 This study utilized the following datasets:

-#### Datasets and Features
+#### Vision Problems Dataset

-The datasets used to create choropleth and multi-classification of the vision prevalence found from (https://data.world/datacrunch/) with the title “prevalence of vision problem in the US”.
-The datasets have non-modified eye diseases features such as race, sex and age and modifiable with more than 52,000 observations.
+The dataset used to create choropleths and multi-classification of the vision problem prevalence came from (https://data.world/datacrunch/) with the title “Prevalence of vision problem in the US”.
+The datasets have non-modified eye disease features such as race, sex and age and contain more than 52,000 observations.

-The description of the vision problems used in the classifications models:
+Description of the vision problems used in the classification models:
-- Age-Related Macular Degeneration (AMD):   disease happens as age gets older and is a leading cause of vision loss especially among people age 50 and older.
+- Age-Related Macular Degeneration (AMD):   This disease happens as people get older and is a leading cause of vision loss especially among people age 50 and older.
-- Glaucoma: eye conditions that damage the optic nerve by an abnormally high pressure around the eye.
+- Glaucoma: Eye condition that damages the optic nerve by an abnormally high pressure around the eye.
 - Myopia: Nearsightedness (meaning you have a difficult time seeing things far away).
 - Cataract: “A cataract is a clouding of the eye’s natural lens, which lies behind the iris and the pupil.”
-- Diabetic Retinopathy: vision problems caused with chronically high blood sugar from diabetes that leads to damage the tiny blood vessels in the retina and distorting vision.”
+- Diabetic Retinopathy: A vision problem caused by chronically high blood sugar from diabetes that leads to damage to the tiny blood vessels in the retina, distorting a person's vision.
 - Hyperopia: Farsightedness (meaning you have a difficult time seeing things up close)
 - Vision Impairment: “A decreased ability to see to a degree that causes problems not fixable by usual means, such as glasses.”
-- Blindness: complete do not see light.
+- Blindness: Complete inability to see light.

+#### Eye Image Datasets

 Image data exploration and cleaning is documented in the image_EDA_and_preprocessing folder.
 Image re-sizing is done in the [image preprocessing notebook](./image_EDA_and_preprocessing/image_preprocessing.ipynb).

-#### Datasets
 |Dataset|Description|
 |:---|:---|
 |Kaggle Ocular Disease Recognition|6392 images mixed|